 Auburn Hills Campus

-This program leads to an associate in applied science degree with a specialization in CAD Engineering.
-Program graduates are encouraged to transfer to one of OCC’s four-year university partners and continue their education in Engineering Technology; however, graduates are prepared for occupations and careers in engineering industries.
-Reverse engineering and rapid prototyping further enhance the learning experience.
+This program leads to an associate in applied science degree with a specialization in CAD Engineering Technology.
+Program graduates are encouraged to transfer to one of OCC’s four-year university partners and continue their education in Engineering Technology; however, graduates are prepared for occupations and careers in engineering and manufacturing industries.
+Rapid Prototyping and co-op opportunities enhance their learning experience.

 The CAD Engineering option focuses on design with an emphasis on concepts and applications of CAD Engineering Technologies.
-CAE covers subjects such as: the applications and principles of kinematics in design; concepts and techniques of finite element modeling for stress analysis / non-destructive testing; techniques and applications of solid modeling; and CNC tool path generation.
+CAE covers subjects such as: the applications and principles of kinematics in design, concepts and techniques of finite element modeling for stress analysis / non-destructive testing, techniques and applications of solid modeling, and CNC tool path generation for CAD models.